ray-project/enhancements/reps/2023-04-28-remove-algorithms-from-rllib.md

 **This means that any issues that are filed will be solved best-effort by the community and there is no expectation of maintenance by the RLlib team.**

-We will generally accept contributions to this repo that meet any of the following criteria:
+We will generally accept contributions to this directory that meet any of the following criteria:
 1. Updating dependencies.
 2. Submitting community contributed algorithms that have been tested and are ready for use.
 3. Enabling algorithms to be run in different environments (ex. adding support for a new type of gym environment).